 A lease is a binding legal contract between you (the tenant or lessee) and the landlord (lessor).
-You are given the possession of an apartment that is owned by the landlord and, therefore, there are specifications as to what you must do and not do.
+You are given the possession of an apartment that is owned by the landlord and, therefore, there are rules as to what you must do and not do.
 A typical lease states the terms of the rental agreement and is legally enforceable.
-Most landlords use the Fixed Term Lease with an attached addendum.
+Most landlords use the Standard Boston Lease with an addendum.

-- Get everything in writing!
-It may feel awkward to ask for verbal promises to be put in writing, but you need to protect yourself and ensure everything agreed upon is in writing.
+- Get verbal promises in writing!
+It may feel awkward to ask for verbal promises (from your landlord, realtor, broker, etc.) to be put in writing, but it will protect you and ensure that everything you are agreeing to is legally binding.

 - Get a copy of your lease.
 A landlord is legally required to provide you with one copy of your lease (hard copy or electronic) for free.

 - Obtain receipts for all deposits and payments made to the realtor.